afedotov/ILRT/README.md

 #### Download

 * [ilrt.rb](ilrt.rb?raw=true) - If you on the Mac OS X, or your system has Ruby interpreter installed.
-* [ilrt.jar](ilrt.jar?raw=true) - It is compiled version based on JRuby, and is only required to have Java JRE to run.
+* [ilrt.jar](ilrt.jar?raw=true) - It is binary compiled version based on JRuby, and is only required to have Java JRE to run.

-For Windows systems you can download and install Ruby from here - http://rubyinstaller.org/
+For Windows systems you can download and install Ruby interpreter from here - http://rubyinstaller.org/

 #### How to Run